ramizrkhan/flutter-my_first_app/README.md

 1] Changed Statelesswidget to statefulwidgit for changing question on clicking button.<br />
 2] Changed class MyAppState and var _questionIndex to private <br />
 3] Created new , custom Widget <br />
+4] Added container for alignment of question in center, also changed font size <br />